An old, cold sort of a day.

 As it turned out, my father’s ancestry wasn’t my family’s only link to the trail.
 I later discovered that my great-great-grandmother on my mother’s side painted with Sir Hans Heysen at his home ‘The Cedars’ near Hahndorf.
 An astonishing revelation that further intertwined my life’s journey to the Heysen Trail.

 Rains, clouds and wind came and went, and then came again, on my journey through Tothill Belt’s pastures.
 In truth, the paddock-filled landscape was much like Day 36, except gloomier, much gloomier.
 The otherwise brilliant swathes of yellow canola appeared dulled without the sun’s luminous boost.

-By the time I clambered up Tothill Range for the fifth and final time since entering the region at the end of Day 35, the temperatures had dropped significantly.
+By the time I clambered up Tothill Range for the fifth and final time since entering the region on Day 35, the temperatures had dropped significantly.
 I threw on every item of clothing in an effort to curtail the conditions, but they couldn’t stop the frigid winds from penetrating my torso.
-Luckily, I managed to set up the tent at the Smith Hill Campsite just before a deluge of cutting rain blew through the scrubland.
-Perfect timing to end my brisk, but dreary 13.31-kilometre day.
-I hoped a slightly longer Day 38 would be substantially brighter.
+Fortunately, I managed to erect my tent at the Smith Hill Campsite before a deluge of cutting rain blew through the scrubland—perfect timing to end my brisk, but dreary 13.31-kilometre day.
+I hoped a slightly longer Day 38 would be substantially more radiant.

 All the details.

 Trail distance covered